 • ERP implementation completion – After a company has completed an ERP implementation and the associated process work, that

-is the perfect time to consider centralisation via a SS model, if it agrees with your business strategy.
+is the perfect time to consider centralization via a SS model, if it agrees with your business strategy.

 Tom Ward, President of 4-WARD Consulting, LLC and former vice- president of Global Business Services for Air Products states, “While many of the above indicators point to ‘when’ to move to SS, both Work Process Standardization and converging to a Single Instance ERP Implementation are not only enabling but essential to a successful transition to a SS Model.”

-• Vision/strategy – This needs to encompass how the organisation and customers will benefit in the future, and articulate how they will get there
+• Vision/strategy – This needs to encompass how the organization and customers will benefit in the future, and articulate how they will get there

 • Take the time to benchmark (learn from others) before agreeing on